 Every city, town, state, country, etc. is on the destination life cycle or Tourism Area Life Cycle (TALC), a concept initially developed by Professor Richard W. Butler, a geographer, and professor of tourism.
 Knowing where you currently stand can inform the choices you make to progress, maintain, or decline in visitor growth, community support, and business attraction.

 The destination life cycle states that most resorts, cities, towns, etc. start on a very small scale and grow over time until stagnation occurs.

 Your growth starts when people choose your neck of the woods for something new and different.
-They’re attracted to your culture, natural beauty or history.
+They’re attracted to your culture, natural beauty, or history.
 There’s no tourism program and very few resources for visitors.
-You may have a tourism section of your government website or even a small standalone site, but there’s very little budget or staff to promote tourism.
+You may have a tourism section on your government website or even a small standalone site, but there’s very little budget or staff to promote tourism.

 Over time, other people visit and the locals seize the new economic opportunities that these visitors bring.
 Restaurants and services grow to meet the needs of these visitors.

 Of course, you don’t need to wait for people to find you.
 Developing a strong online presence can speed things up.

 You know when you’re in this stage when local people start to notice increasing numbers of new people in the area.
 Larger businesses in the accommodations, guides, and transport industries start to appear.
 Tourism becomes a topic in city council and chamber of commerce meetings, and budgets are re-evaluated.